Disparate impact: False positives

+If we take the 80% rule to apply via the odds ratio, this implies that the threshold odds ratio for assuming discrimination is 1.25 – the other measures of effect size are therefore:$$\rho = 0.061,\quad R^{2} = 0.004, \quad d = 0.123, \quad \mathbb{P}(X > Y) = 0.535$$This implies that discrimination is presumed to exist if 0.4% of the variation in outcomes is explained and there is a 0.123 standard deviation difference between two groups.
+Both of these quantities are small enough that there are significant concerns about finding false positive instances of discrimination at an unacceptable level.
+A greater threshold for presuming that disparities are due to discrimination, such as an odds ratio of 2–3, is less likely to have false positives.

-More advanced testing
+More advanced statistical tests

 The concept of practical significance for adverse impact was first introduced by Section 4D of the Uniform Guidelines, which states "Smaller differences in selection rate may nevertheless constitute adverse impact, where they are significant in both statistical and practical terms ..."
 Several federal court cases have applied practical significance tests to adverse impact analyses to assess the "practicality" or "stability" of the results.
 This is typically done by evaluating the change to the statistical significance tests after hypothetically changing focal group members selection status from "failing" to "passing" (see for example, Contreras v.
 City of Los Angeles (656 F.2d 1267, 9th Cir.
 1981); U.S. v.
 Commonwealth of Virginia (569 F.2d 1300, 4th Cir.
 1978); and Waisome v.
 Port Authority (948 F.2d 1370, 1376, 2d Cir.
 1991)).

 Unintentional discrimination

 This form of discrimination occurs where an employer does not intend to discriminate; to the contrary, it occurs when identical standards or procedures are applied to everyone, despite the fact that they lead to a substantial difference in employment outcomes for the members of a particular group and they are unrelated to successful job performance.
 An important thing to note is that disparate impact is not, in and of itself, illegal.
 This is because disparate impact only becomes illegal if the employer cannot justify the employment practice causing the adverse impact as a "job related for the position in question and consistent with business necessity" (called the "business necessity defense").

-For example, a fire department requiring applicants to carry a 100 lb (50 kg) pack up three flights of stairs.
-The upper-body strength required typically has an adverse impact on women.
-The fire department would have to show that this requirement is necessary and job-related.
-This typically requires employers to conduct validation studies that address both the Uniform Guidelines and professional standards.
-Accordingly, a fire department could be liable for "discriminating" against female job applicants solely because it failed to prove to a court's satisfaction that the 100-pound requirement was "necessary", even though the department never intended to hinder women's ability to become firefighters.

-Disparate impact is not the same as disparate treatment.
-Disparate treatment refers to the "intentional" discrimination of certain people groups during the hiring, promoting or placement process.